-Nominations may be made by any Ordinary Member of the Society.
-Each nomination must include the nominee’s CV, with a covering letter which describes how the nominee has made independent scientific contributions to experimental psychology that are innovative or original, and have had a substantial impact on research or theory (nb. we do not accept self-nominations).
-The letter should mention any evidence that the nominee is held in high esteem, has been influential, or is regarded as an authority, among scientists nationally and internationally.
+The Award is made annually.
+Nominations may be made by any Member of the Society (the committee does not accept self-nominations).
+Each nomination must include the nominee’s CV, with a covering letter explaining how the nominee meets the above criteria, with specific examples.
+The letter should document any evidence that the nominee is held in high esteem, has been influential, or is regarded as an authority, among scientists nationally and internationally.
 Nominations should be sent to the Honorary Secretary by the closing date of 1 September each year.

 Videos of EPS Prize Lectures (members’ only)